Reader's Guide to the Catalog

 Requirements Tab

-- "Quick Facts" are included at the top of the Requirements tab and provide much of the same information found on the Available Programs tab of this page (e.g. Instructional School, Department, Program Code, Program Type, and whether a program is available fully online and eligible for federal financial aid).
+• "Quick Facts" are included at the top of the Requirements tab and provide much of the same information found on the Programs of Study page (e.g. Instructional School, Department, Program Code, Program Type, and whether a program is available fully online and eligible for federal financial aid).

 Degree/Certificate Plan Tab